nirvanesque/med-transcripts/README.md

-# Code for the FE Guild 2019 PWA Workshop
+# Code for Baseline PWA

 If you didn't do it already: Fork and then Clone the following repository: https://github.com/nirvanesque/progressive-web-app/